mrmurphy/a-very-im-port-ant-topic/PITCHME.md

 # The Actor Model

-The interaction between Elm & JS is modeled on a mature design pattern called *The Actor Model*
+The interaction between Elm & JS is modeled on this mature design pattern made for concurrent systems.

 +++